Overview

 we recommend that you use Schwab as custodian broker, you will decide whether to do so and will open your

-you, although we may assist you in doing so.
-Even though your account is maintained at Schwab, we can still use
+for you, although we typically assist clients in doing so.
+Even though your account is maintained at Schwab, we

-other brokers to execute trades for your account as described below (see “Your brokerage and custody costs”)
+can still use other brokers to execute trades for your account as described below (see “Your brokerage and

 How we select brokers/custodians We seek to recommend a custodian/broker that will hold your assets and